Two Sayas named Hunter

 There were two Sayas named Hunter at the University of Rangoon.

-- Taught Physics and Chemistry, and also studied Geology.
+- Matthew Hunter taught Physics and Chemistry, and also studied Geology.

 The students explained, “We are not protesting you.